 • Do more of what they love and try new things too

 You can see our upcoming events here.

-In addition to these activities, we also host an annual residential stay for those aged 18 and over.
+In addition to these activities, we also host annual short breaks for those aged 18 and over.
 Each summer, we bring together 20 young people for an unforgettable stay away from home; ideal for those looking to regain their independence, and for those who are unable to travel the distance for our one-day events.

 The young people take part in a range of activities over their three-day stay and leave having made many positive memories as well as new friends.
-In the Spring, we then run a Reunion Stay, where they can come back together and relive the experience once again.
+In the Spring, we then run a reunion break, where they can come back together and relive the experience once again.